International Game Technology PLC (IGT) CEO Marco Sala on Q1 2020 Results - Earnings Call Transcript

 Marco Sala

-Thank you Jim and good day to everyone on the call.
+Thank you, Jim and good day to everyone on the call.
 First, let me say that I hope you and your loved ones are staying safe and keeping healthy in these uncertain times.
 My heart goes out to those who are dealing with COVID-19.
 I am grateful for the frontline workers that are helping us all through this pandemic and for the IGT team, who have rallied tremendously over the last several weeks.

 Now let me turn to the first quarter.
 Our focus shifted radically as COVID-19 turned into a global pandemic late in the period.
 Our business was off to a good start in January and February building on the momentum we had coming out of 2019.
 Lottery same-store revenues for instant tickets and draw games were up mid single digit.
-Replacement unit shipments of gaming machines increased over 30% and installed base use were strong.
+Replacement unit shipments of gaming machines increased over 30% and installed base yields were strong.
 But since late February, when the virus began to have serious impact on Italy, the safety and well-being of our people, our customers and communities all over the world became our top priority.

 The first thing we did was create a cross functional global COVID-19 crisis management team comprised of senior leaders throughout the organization.
-Groups we dedicated work streams meet daily to ensure we are executing on our priorities.
+Groups with dedicated work streams meet daily to ensure we are executing on our priorities.
 Robust business continuity plans were implemented quickly and we were prepared as the virus spread.
 In fact, we proactively increased engagement with customers to help them navigate the crisis.
 We also took swift actions on our cost structure and cash preservation while being careful not to endanger structural elements supporting long term value creation.
 Combined with the resilient nature of many aspects of our business and the innovative solutions we have in our portfolio, these actions put us in good position for the recovery.

 IGT as a business is relatively evenly split between lottery and gaming and largely concentrated in the United States and Italy, which together account for 80% of our annual revenue.
-Most jurisdictions began implementing strict containment measures in March and many of those measures intensified in April.
-Italy has had some of the most restrictive regulations, given the severity of the crisis here.
+Most of the jurisdictions began implementing stricter containment measures in March and many of those measures intensified in April.
+Italy has had some of the most restrictive regulations, giving the severity of the crisis here.
 While there is still a good deal of uncertainty around the trajectory of the pandemic, including the potential for a second wave, we see three phases impacting activities in our main markets.
 We expect customer and player's mindset and behavior to be different in each phase.

-Today, we are mostly still in Phase I, entering the outbreak and health emergency.
-Facing stay at home mandates and social distancing measures, we are managing the business with many channels in lockdown or operating with stringent restrictions.
+Today, we are mostly still in Phase I, handling the outbreak and health emergency.
+Facing stay-at-home mandates and social distancing measures, we are managing the business with many channels in lockdown or operating with stringent restrictions.

 Phase 2, a period of gradual reopening, is just beginning in some jurisdictions.
 Social distancing protocols remain largely in place, For us, this phase will require a careful scaling up of cost to accommodate growing demand.

-Finally, we see a recovery phase, a new normal, requiring agility on our part.
-But we also see plenty of opportunity at that stage for us to leverage our investments in innovative system solutions and digital capabilities.
+Finally, we see a recovery phase, a new normal, requiring agility on our path, but we also see plenty of opportunity at that stage for us to leverage our investments in innovative system solutions and digital capabilities.
 Our business continuity plans are grounded in clear priorities along three main dimensions, people, cost and liquidity.

 Let's start with people.
 Protecting the health and safety of our people, our customers and the communities we operate in has guided all our actions.
 In mid-March, we implemented work from home standards globally.
 Today, 90% of our staff is working remotely.
 For those who can not work from home, we implemented stringent policies and protocols to help keep them safe.
 Our business contingency plan has enabled us to maintain high customer service levels around the world.
-In a period where many are stepping back, IGT is stepping up for our customers, helping them contend with the current environment and prepare for their business to reopen.
+In a period where many are stepping back, IGT is stepping up for our customers, helping them contain with the current environment and prepare for their business to reopen.

 Moving on to costs, where our efforts are focused on better aligning our expenses with lower revenues.
 Our actions are broad in scope.
 The most difficult have been decisions related to employees.
 We are not making these lightly.
 Our approach is grounded in finding equitable ways to share the burden of the current environment, with a goal of bringing things as close to normal as soon as possible.
 Today, we have introduced temporary base salary reduction ranging from 10% to 50% across the company, cancelled 2020 salary increases and short term incentive compensation programs.